ethereum/consensus-specs/specs/crux/design.md

     assert delegating_validator.delegate == delegating_index
 ```

 We check the signature.
-As this is a withdrawal this has to be secured wih the withdrawal signature of the delegating validator.
+As this is a withdrawal this has to be secured with the withdrawal signature of the delegating validator.
 See the note above regarding ETH1 withdrawal credentials.
 ```python
     delegating_pubkey = message.delegating_pubkey
     assert hash(delegating_pubkey)[1:] == delegating_validator.withdrawal_credentials[1:]